JonArintok/GlyphReactor/README.md

 # Glyph Reactor

-Select a course from the main menu (move the cursor with 'u' or 'd' or the arrow keys, then select with 'Enter'), then type in the words that you see.
+Select a course from the main menu (move the cursor with 'u' or 'd' or the arrow keys, then select with 'Enter'), then type in the words that you see, separated by a space.
 If you enter any wrong characters, erase them with backspace.

 ![screenshot](https://github.com/JonArintok/GlyphReactor/blob/master/img/screenshot04.png)